 As a matter of national security, we must secure our borders.
 Even here in East Tennessee we see the ill effects of an unsecured border, as the opioid epidemic has devastated many households aided by the flow of illicit drugs across our borders.
-As a member of the House Committee on Homeland Security and the House Border Security Caucus, I will advocate for strong border security measures, including resuming construction of Trump’s wall on our southern border, and strongly oppose efforts to weaken our border security by the Biden Administration.
+As a member of the House Committee on Homeland Security and the House Border Security Caucus, I will advocate for strong border security measures, including resuming construction of Trump’s wall on our southern border.

 H.R.
 1091, the Stopping Border Surges Act.
-This legislation would close loopholes in immigration laws that serve as incentives to aliens to attempt to enter the United States unlawfully.
+This act closes loopholes in immigration laws that serve as incentives to aliens to attempt to enter the United States unlawfully.

 H.R.
 398, the No Asylum for Criminals Act.
 This legislation would prohibit anyone with a criminal record from being eligible for seeking asylum in the U.S. This would not only make America safer by keeping dangerous criminals out, but it would also alleviate some of the backlog that is overburdening our asylum system.

 H.R.
 3403, the See the Crisis Act.
 This legislation effectively grounds Vice President Harris, keeping her from using Air Force Two and other taxpayer-funded resources for international travel until she visits the border crisis and speaks with CBP and law enforcement officials on the ground.
 Following the visit, this bill requires a report back to Congress.
 I signed onto this bill when my previous letter to President Biden following his appointment of Harris to “lead the efforts” on the border did not receive a response.
 I will continue to use my voice to reject Biden’s nominees to oversee agencies dealing with immigration.
 It’s clear his choices won’t and don’t take our self-inflicted border crisis seriously.